pulp-platform/pulp-training/dot_product/README.md

 ## Use of the SIMD instructions

-Rewrite the function to implement the dot product using the sum of dot product function that you find the PULP extensions of the RI5CY core (in its user_manual.doc)
+Rewrite the function to implement the dot product using the sum of dot product function, which is part of the PULP extensions in the RI5CY core (have a look at the user manual)

 ```
 Complete the function.